ONE SMALL SECTION OF THE SKY, 2012

-The performance took place on the bridge leading to the famous 100in Hooker Telescope at Mount Wilson, where Hubble’s theories of a far greater than thought and expanding Universe were confirmed.
+The performance took place on the 150 foot long bridge leading to the famous 100 inch Hooker Telescope at Mount Wilson, where Hubble’s theories of a far greater than thought and expanding Universe were confirmed.

-The libretto, accompanied by a score composed by Kristen Toedman, was produced by the Albuquerque studio specifically for the performance, and resembled a futuristic yet ancient scroll housed in copper and acrylic.
+The libretto, written by Albuquerque and accompanied by a score composed by Kristen Toedman, was produced by the Albuquerque studio specifically for the performance, and resembled a futuristic yet ancient scroll housed in copper and acrylic.